apache/arrow-cookbook/python/source/io.rst

     table = pa.csv.read_csv("table.csv")

-Arrow will do its best to guess data types, further options can be provided to :func:`pyarrow.csv.read_csv` to drive :class:`pyarrow.csv.ConvertOptions`.
+Arrow will do its best to infer data types.
+Further options can be provided to :func:`pyarrow.csv.read_csv` to drive :class:`pyarrow.csv.ConvertOptions`.